Our Partnership with the Texas Society of Architects

 How did this get started?

-Several years ago, TDHP co-founder Steph McDougal was working with a hall that wanted to add a handicapped-accessible ramp.
+Several years ago, TDHP co-founder Steph McDougal was working with a hall that wanted to add an ADA-accessible ramp.
 Heimsath Architects answered her call for a volunteer to assist with that project, and they visited the hall, took measurements, and produced a drawing that the hall then could use for fundraising and construction.

-After McDougal re-joined the TDHP board in 2015, the organization included the “One Sheet (of drawings) for Dance Halls” idea into our first strategic plan, developed in 2017.
-The next year, board member Charles John took on that project as his annual workplan activity.
+In 2015, the organization included the “One Sheet (of drawings) for Dance Halls” idea into its first strategic plan, developed in 2017.
+The next year, board member Charles John took on the project.
 Charles is a past board member and officer of TSA as well as the past president of the San Antonio chapter of AIA.
 He coordinated with TSA regional offices across the state of Texas to begin recruiting volunteers for this effort.